Ancient Greek funeral and burial practices: Funeral rites

 A dying person might prepare by arranging future care for the children, praying, sending all valuables to close family, and assembling family members for a farewell.
 Many funerary steles show the deceased, usually sitting or sometimes standing, clasping the hand of a standing survivor, often the spouse.
 When a third onlooker is present, the figure may be their adult child.

 Women played a major role in funeral rites.
 They were in charge of preparing the body, which was washed, anointed and adorned with a wreath.
 The mouth was sometimes sealed with a token or talisman, referred to as "Charon's obol" if a coin was used, and explained as payment for the ferryman of the dead to convey the soul from the world of the living to the world of the dead.
 Initiates into mystery religions might be furnished with a gold tablet, sometimes placed on the lips or otherwise positioned with the body, that offered instructions for navigating the afterlife and addressing the rulers of the underworld, Hades and Persephone; the German term Totenpass, "passport for the dead," is sometimes used in modern scholarship for these.

-Priest or priestess were not allowed to enter the house of the deceased or to take part in the funerary rites, as death was seen as a cause of spiritual impurity or pollution.
+A priest or priestess was not allowed to enter the house of the deceased or to take part in the funerary rites, as death was seen as a cause of spiritual impurity or pollution.
 This is in line with the Greek idea that even the gods could be polluted by death, and hence anything related to the sacred had to be kept away from death and dead bodies.
 Hence, many inscriptions in Greek temples banned those who had recent contact with dead bodies.

 After the body was prepared, it was laid out for viewing on the second day.
 Kinswomen, wrapped in dark robes, stood round the bier, the chief mourner, either mother or wife, was at the head, and others behind.
 This part of the funeral rites was called the prothesis.
 Women led the mourning by chanting dirges, tearing at their hair and clothing, and striking their torso, particularly their breasts.
 The Prothesis may have previously been an outdoor ceremony, but a law later passed by Solon decreed that the ceremony take place indoors.